Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

 ##### Invalid Username Password Pair Error
 In this error scenario, the username provided and the access token used as password are not compatible.
-To mitigate this error, ensure that:
+To mitigate this error, navigate to your Azure Cache for Redis resource in the Azure portal.
+Confirm that:
-* On Portal, Under your `Redis Cache Resource` -> RBAC Rules, you've assigned the required role to your user/service principal identity.
+* In **RBAC Rules**, you've assigned the required role to your user/service principal identity.
-* On Portal, Under your `Redis Cache Resource` -> Advanced settings -> AAD Access Authorization box is checked/enabled, if not enable it and press the Save button.
+* In **Advanced settings**, the **AAD access authorization** box is selected.
+If not, select it and select the **Save** button.

 ##### Permissions not granted / NOPERM Error
 In this error scenario, the authentication was successful, but your registered user/service principal is not granted the RBAC permission to perform the action.
-To mitigate this error, ensure that:
+To mitigate this error, navigate to your Azure Cache for Redis resource in the Azure portal.
+Confirm that:
-* On Portal, Under your `Redis Cache Resource` -> RBAC Rules, you've assigned the appropriate role (Owner, Contributor, Reader) to your user/service principal identity.
+* In **RBAC Rules**, you've assigned the appropriate role (Owner, Contributor, Reader) to your user/service principal identity.
-* In the event you're using a custom role, then ensure the permissions granted under your custom role include the one required for your target action.
+* In the event you're using a custom role, ensure the permissions granted under your custom role include the one required for your target action.